suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 InfluxData recommends configuring your InfluxDB server's TLS settings for "modern compatibility" that provides a higher level of security and assumes that backward compatibility is not required.
 Our recommended TLS configuration settings for `ciphers`, `min-version`, and `max-version` are based on Mozilla's "modern compatibility" TLS server configuration described in [Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility).

-InfluxData's recommended TLS settings for "modern compatibility" are specified in the following configuration settings example.
+#### Example of the recommended "modern compatibility" TLS settings

-####

 ```toml
 ciphers = [ "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305",